 - This is also true for babies and toddlers that are not stimulated enough.
 Neurons don't develop properly and their brain is smaller than average.
 This usually results in death and/or developmental issues.

 - The Koala has a brain like this.
-Its brain used to fill the whole cranial cavity, but when it adapted to a diet of eucalyptus leaves, its brain shrank.
+Its brain used to fill the whole cranial cavity, but when it adapted to a diet of eucalyptus leaves (which are very low in nutrients), its brain shrank in order to save energy.
 It now resembles two shriveled walnut halves on top of the brain stem.